adamwong246/adamwong246.github.io/webcrack/README.md

 - webcrack can't invoke other programs
 - webcrack can't perform impure, non-functional tasks

+#### Should I use webcrack?

+Only if you understand typescript, immutability, redux and selectors.
+Luckily, these concepts are not that difficult to learn!

 ### webcrack.config.ts

 webcrack is configured with TS configuration file, similar to webpack.config.js.
 It has 2 sections of note